Reunion Island Travel Tips

 Hiking in Reunion Island

-• Trails are well marked and signposted but some are part of an extended network and signs might mention the “endpoints” on either side.
-Be sure to understand “the big picture”.
+Reunion Island’s hiking trails are well marked and signposted, but some are part of an extended network, and trail signs might only mention the “endpoints” on either side (like on a subway line).
+Be sure to understand “the big picture.”

 Hiking down from Piton des Neiges Summit - Reunion Island - overnight cabin